-The council will consult people receiving care and support services arranged by us on any major changes to its charging framework.
-However, this does not apply to legislative or regulatory changes that may affect what we charge.
-For example, the Personal Expenses Allowance (PEA) is set annually by the Government.
+We will consult people receiving care and support services arranged by us on any major changes to our charging framework.
+However, this does not apply to legislative or regulatory changes that may affect what we charge; for example, the Personal Expenses Allowance (PEA) is set annually by the Government.